unitrq/hirpc/README.md

 ```go
 func (*ExportedType) ExportedMethod(context.Context, *InType, *OutType) error
 ```
 are treated as exported RPC handlers and registered as methods of this service.
-Parameter names as well as any other methods and properties are ignored.
+Input and output parameter types should be pointers to the types (de-)serializable by used protocol codec.
+All other methods and properties are ignored.

 In order to handle incoming http requests, `Endpoint` uses `HTTPCodec` interface implementation to translate protocol data format into resolvable object and `CallScheduler` instance to invoke resolved method handlers concurrently or sequentially.
 `Endpoint` starts by decoding request body into set of `CallRequest` objects using `HTTPCodec.DecodeRequest` implementation.